berlinplan/berlinplan.github.io/readme.md

 > euroscepticism within the British South Asian population was stronger than previously anticipated.(197)

 > Iranian migrants organizing protests outside Iran to call for stricter sanctions against Iran.
 (221)

-#### Why do migrants reject the traditions of people in a psychopathic system?

-> while populations, cultures, and values of people in industrial systems are disappearing, why should one follow the path of a vanished Generation?
-(186)

-#### What are the benefits of cultural dialogue within a society?

-> The exchange of ideas and debates lead to more polarization, as stated before.

 #### How can cultural inspiration be achieved?